kosiuzo/UzoFitness/UzoFitness/Documentation/WatchAppIntegrationPlan.md

 - **Protocols**: Define protocols for services (e.g., WorkoutSessionServiceProtocol) to allow for dependency injection and mocking.

 ### 1.3.
 State Synchronization
 - **App Groups**: Use App Groups to share data between iOS and watchOS apps securely.
+    **Note:** The App Group `group.com.kosiuzodinma.UzoFitness` is already created and configured for both iOS and watchOS targets.
 - **WatchConnectivity**: Use `WatchConnectivity` framework for real-time state sync (e.g., current exercise, set completion, rest timer events).
 - **Background Sync**: Implement background transfer for reliability if the watch is out of range.